 AmTech's Co-Founder and long-serving CEO is Karen Risa Robbins, Esq.
 Under Robbins' leadership, the organization expanded considerably in terms of clients, revenue, projects, and staff.
-AmTech's earliest CEO was Dr. Syed Shariq, followed by Dr. Stephen Gomes.
+Robbins took over leadership in 1995, following Dr. Stephen Gomes and Dr. Syed Shariq.

 AmTech has benefitted from a prestigious Board of Directors, including Paul Dembling, the first General Counsel of NASA, Dr. George Kozmetsky, founder of Teledyne Corporation, and Dr. Paul Kaminski, former Undersecretary of Defense for Acquisition and Technology.

 AmTech's staff has included professionals in law, finance, software, and various fields of technology.